Learn about Madeira wine: from how it tastes, to the different styles, and using Madeira in cooking and cocktails.

-- Finest Madeira isn’t the finest style of Madeira, but instead a 3 Year Old blended style with the grape Tinta Negra
+- Finest Madeira isn’t the finest style of Madeira, but instead a 3-Year-Old blended style with the grape Tinta Negra.

-- 20 Year Old is a multi-vintage blend that incorporates wines from several different years that are proven by a panel to taste at least 20 years old, and often older.
+- 20 Year Old is a multi-vintage blend that incorporates wines from several different years proven by a panel to taste at least 20 years old, and often older.
 30 Year Old and 40 Year Old Madeira follow this same pattern.

 Extra Rare Styles of Madeira

-There are rare varieties on Madeira Island such as Terrantez and Bastardo.
+There are rare varieties on Madeira Island, such as Terrantez and Bastardo.
 In addition to rare grape varieties, there are also some more rare styles and labeling terms that you may come across while shopping for Madeira:

 - Frasqueira Madeira is a rare, high-quality style meant to age for a long time, and must be aged a minimum of twenty years in cask before release.

 The complex, rich and layered character makes it a fine substance for deglazing pans, reducing sauces and adding to salad dressings.
 It’s so powerfully flavored that you only really need a splash to make a difference.